Zero3K/ERAM/readme.md

 x86
 ---
-1. Copy eramnt.sys from the x86 directory to \Windows\System32\drivers.
+1. Copy eram.sys from the x86 directory to \Windows\System32\drivers.
-2. Import eramnt.reg from the x86 directory to the Registry.
+2. Import eram.reg from the x86 directory to the Registry.
 3. Restart

 x64
 ---
-1. Copy eramnt64.sys from the x64 directory to \Windows\System32\drivers
+1. Copy eram.sys from the x64 directory to \Windows\System32\drivers
-2. Import eram64.reg from the x64 directory to the Registry.
+2. Import eram.reg from the x64 directory to the Registry.
 3. Restart

 After installing, the RAM Disk will be available as the R: drive with a size of 996 MB.
-You can use the included eramnt.cpl (in the x86 directory) / eram64.cpl (in the x64 directory) to change the size, etc. of the RAM Disk.
+You can use the included eram.cpl (in the x86 directory) / eram.cpl (in the x64 directory) to change the size, etc. of the RAM Disk.

 ## Build Instructions